Most of our football scouts at NCSA are also serious college football junkies.

 That means we spend a lot of playing NCAA Football for PS3 and Xbox360.
 If you know the game, you know that recruiting in Dynasty Mode is one of the most fun and interesting parts of the game.
 Having been a football scout for several years at NCSA, and knowing how recruiting works, I can say there is a MAJOR lesson to be learned from how EA Sports sets up recruiting in the game.

 I work with several college coaches and top recruiters like Coach Taylor.
-ALL of them rely heavily on verified third parties to help them identify which prospects to target (click here to find out why).
+ALL of them rely heavily on verified third parties to help them identify which prospects to target.
 Many coaches first step is to get a list of top prospects provided by a reliable trusted third party such as Scout.com, Rivals.com, or the ESPN 150.
 This is important to college coaches because these websites do not have a vested interest in how a prospect is rated.

 Third party verification pops up in the NCAA video game a couple times – the ESPN Top 150 recruits list and the SPARQ rating (a real number that quantifies how athletic you are as a football prospect and helps you get onto that ESPN Top 150).
 What is the first thing us video game recruiters do when we start up a Dynasty?
 We, like college coaches, visit that trusted resource for info on prospects the ESPN Top 150 and contact the best recruits with the best SPARQ rating in hopes they want to come play for us.